Frequently Asked Questions

 I offer in-person, online (client must be in Minnesota), and in-home sessions.
 In-home sessions are reserved for older adult clients (generally 55+).

-In-home Therapy: Having your therapist come to your home may be a great fit for some clients.
+In-home Therapy: Having your therapist come to your home may be a great fit for older clients.
 This option is reserved for older adult clients (generally 55+).
-In-home sessions are 50 minutes or 100 minutes long.

 Will our conversations remain confidential?